Biology Courses

 Course Detail:

 This course focuses on understanding the diverse world of modern microbes.
-Students will demonstrate knowledge in comparative characteristics of microbial organisms, general bacteriology and microbial techniques, collection and handling of laboratory specimens.
-This course will be accompanied by a lab portion where students will develop a research question aimed to understand the role, distribution, environmental controls of microbes etc. Prerequisites: Honors biology or equivalent
+Students will demonstrate knowledge in comparative characteristics of microbial organisms, general bacteriology and microbial techniques, and collection and handling of laboratory specimens.
+This course will be accompanied by a lab portion where students will develop a research question aimed at understanding the role, distribution, and environmental controls of microbes etc. Offered during odd academic years.
+Prerequisites: BL101 and BL102 or equivalent.

 |